drmperez/HostDesigner_tutorials/HW4/homework_4.md

 	1. In PCModel10:
 		1. Open the dimethoxyoxime.pcm file,
-		1. select MM3 under the ForceField menu,
+		1. under the *ForceField* menu, click on *MM3*,
-		1. under the Compute menu, click on Full Energy Printout,
+		1. under the *Compute* menu, click on *Full Energy Printout*,
-		1. under the Compute menu, click on Minimize,
+		1. under the *Compute* menu, click on *Minimize*,
-		1. under pcm10.app, click on Quit pcm10.app,
+		1. under *pcm10.app*, click on *Quit pcm10.app*,
-		1. click on Save Log File in the popup window and you will be prompted to give a file name and location for the log file,
+		1. click on *Save Log File* in the popup window and you will be prompted to give a file name and location for the log file,
 		1. open and read the log file with a text editor.

 	1. Look at this log file.
 Given the MM3 user manual, can you make sense out of what is being